luca99y/femboyutils/README.md

 ## Installation
-You will need a dev installation of vencord (https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md) on vesktop you will need to go into Vesktop settings and at the bottom change the vencord location to the "dist" folder in the directy of the vencord dev installation
+You will need a dev installation of vencord (https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md) on vesktop you will need to go into Vesktop settings and at the bottom change the vencord location to the "dist" folder in the directory of the vencord dev installation